johnjackoleary/cfi-commonplace-book/Inbox/Leaning the Mixture.md

 	- prevent spark plug fouling from lead deposits
 -
 # Details
-Engines burn fuel best at a particular ratio of volume of fuel to volume of air.
+Engines burn fuel best at a particular ratio of weight of fuel to weight of air.
 But at high altitudes, we have less dense air.
-The mixture control allows us to reduce the volume of fuel to keep the proper ratio.
+The mixture control allows us to reduce the weight of fuel to keep the proper ratio.

 ## Why to Lean
 From [[Engine Operation for Pilots]]: